 Minocycline is an oral antibiotic commonly prescribed to treat acne.
 It is part of a group of antibiotics called tetracyclines.
 Minocycline can be more expensive than other tetracyclines, but it can effectively treat acne even when other antibiotic treatments have failed.

 Minocycline is especially effective in treating inflammatory acne.
 It is often prescribed alongside a topical acne medication for a one-two punch against acne.
+Our team at Nurx can prescribe Minocycline for as low as $0 with insurance or as little as $40 without insurance.

 This medication treats acne in two ways.
 First, it reduces inflammation.
 Second, it prevents the growth of bacteria that cause breakouts, stopping pimples in their tracks.
 However, retinoids are often a better choice to treat non-inflamed blemishes such as blackheads.